tiagolr/ripplerx/README.md

   * **9 Models** of acoustic resonators: String, Beam, Squared, Membrane, Drumhead, Plate, Marimba, Open tube and Closed tube.
   * **Inharmocity, Tone, Ratio and Material** sliders to shape the timbre.
   * **Noise and mallet** generators
-  * Up to **64 partials** per resonator (configurable).
+  * Up to **64 partials** per resonator.
   * Built with **JUCE**

 ### Download

-* The latest version and others can be found on [Github releases](https://github.com/tiagolr/ripplerx/releases)
+* The latest version can be found on [Github releases](https://github.com/tiagolr/ripplerx/releases)
 * Current builds include LV2 (Linux), AU (macOS) and VST3 (Windows, Linux and macOS)
+* Clap is planned when there is official [JUCE support](https://juce.com/blog/juce-roadmap-update-q3-2024/)

 ### About

-RipplerX is a port of [Rippler2](https://github.com/tiagolr/tilr_jsfx?tab=readme-ov-file#rippler-2) for the Reaper DAW, it started as a research project into physically modelled drums and ended up a synth heavily based on AAS Chromaphone and Sai'ke Partials.
+RipplerX is a port of [Rippler2](https://github.com/tiagolr/tilr_jsfx?tab=readme-ov-file#rippler-2) for the Reaper DAW, it started as a research project into physically modelled drums and ended up a synth heavily based on AAS Chromaphone and Sai'ke [Partials](https://github.com/JoepVanlier/JSFX?tab=readme-ov-file#partials---modal-synthesis-effect).

-**Is RipplerX a Chromaphone ripoff?**
+The first version was based off Partials since it is one the few open source modal synths available, from there the main reference became Chromaphone and Collision, the controls and models are almost a one to one match.

-No and yes, the controls and models are heavily based on Chromaphone, almost a one to one copy, with that said this one has additional controls for Inharmonicity and model Ratio for example and a distinct sound.
-Chromaphone is a more complete synth with more features, it has a more sophisticated mallet generator, a physics based serial coupling, a better UI, to name a few.. if you like this synth you should definetly check it out.
+Ripplerx has additional controls for Inharmonicity and model Ratio and a distinct sound, Chromaphone is a more complete synth with more features, it has a more sophisticated mallet generator, physics based serial coupling, a better UI, etc..
+If you like this synth you should definetly check it out.

-There is value in having an open source alternative to AAS plugins otherwise I would have called it RippoffX, it also provides an entry point for developers or researchers into physical modelling.
+The value of RipplerX is as an open source alternative to AAS plugins, it also provides an entry point for developers or researchers into physical modelling.

 **Acknowledgments**